 Note If you are using a certificate to connect via TLS or SSL, the host name in the certificate must match the host name used in this field.
-In addition, IPv6 addresses are not supported for encrypted connections.

-- Step 8 (Optional) Change the Port from the default. - Step 9 Enter the RADIUS Secret Key. - Step 10 (Optional) Enter the Backup Server parameters. - Step 11 (Optional) Enter RADIUS-Specific Parameters. - a) Enter the Timeout in seconds before retrying the primary server, between 1 and 300.
+Step 8 (Optional) Change the Port from the default.

+Step 9 Enter the RADIUS Secret Key.

+Step 10 (Optional) Enter the Backup Server parameters.

+Step 11 (Optional) Enter RADIUS-Specific Parameters.

+a) Enter the Timeout (Seconds) in seconds before retrying the primary server, between 1 and 300.
 The default is 30.

-Note The timeout range is different for the FTD and the FMC, so if you share an object, be sure not to exceed the FTD's smaller timeout range (1-300 seconds).
-If you set the timeout to a higher value, the FTD RADIUS configuration will not work.
+The timeout range is different for the threat defense and the management center, so if you share an object, be sure not to exceed the threat defense's smaller timeout range (1-300 seconds).
+If you set the timeout to a higher value, the threat defense RADIUS configuration will not work.

-- b) Enter the Retries before rolling over to the backup server.
-The default is 3. - Step 12 (Optional) Instead of using RADIUS-defined users (see Step Step 1, on page 13), in the CLI Access Filter area Administrator CLI Access User List field, enter the user names that should have CLI access, separated by commas.
+b) Enter the Retries before rolling over to the backup server.
+The default is 3.

+(Optional) Instead of using RADIUS-defined users (see, Step 1, on page 13), in the CLI Access Filter area Administrator CLI Access User List field, enter the user names that should have CLI access, separated by commas.
 For example, enter jchrichton, aerynsun, rygel.

-You may want to use the CLI Access Filter method for Firepower Threat Defense so you can use the same external authentication object with Firepower Threat Defense and other platform types.
+You may want to use the CLI Access Filter method for threat defense so you can use the same external authentication object with threat defense and other platform types.